chamambom/python_to_text/README.md

 By embracing automation and empowering the customer, I not only tackled operational challenges but also fostered stronger, more efficient relationships.

-## Dockerising the App to make it easier for anyone who wants to adopt it.
+### Optional - Dockerising the App to make it easier for anyone who wants to adopt it.
 After uploading my changes, I figured I needed to dockerise the app to make it easier for anyone who wanted to test it.

+###### First step is to configure your docker file
+      - See the Dockerfile contents under your root directory

+###### Second step, create an image of your aplication
+      -  docker build -t bandshaper/flask-app:1.0.0 .

+###### Third step, create a container from your image & run it
+      -  docker build -t bandshaper/flask-app:1.0.0 .

+###### Final step - Running application.
+      - Your application is now running in a container and you can make any necessary tests.